parvezs27/Datajobsanalysis/README.md

 Through this project I was able to improve my SQL skills and gain valuable insights into the Data job market.
 Specifically, I was able to focus on key SQL skills such as merging tables (joins), using CTE's and aggregate functions (count, average).
 Additionally, I learned how to utilise Git, Visual Studio Code and Github harmoniously, in order to track projects and push/pull changes to local and remote repositories on Github.

-Some of the best practices I incoporated into this project:
+Some of the best practices I incorporated into this project:
 - Using leading comma's in the SELECT statements of queries, to clearly define new columns and to improve code readability and debugging e.g. identification of missing comma's.
 - Maintaining consistent code structure and alignment between clauses by using the tab key, in order to improve readability of code and build familiarity with code style.
 - Aliasing table names to shorten code and improve readability.